 Why the Health of Rural Communities Depends on Universal Broadband

 Telehealth could save lives and reduce costs for underserved rural households.
-With billions available in state and federal dollars for broadband infrastructure, it could become a reality.

 New research suggests the billions of state and federal dollars recently allocated to build fiber optic networks could make much-needed telehealth accessible to underserved rural households.

 We are living in “a once-in-a-generation moment to solve the digital divide,” write Ry Marcattilio and Christopher Mitchell, authors of an April 2023 report published by the Institute for Local Self-Reliance (ILSR), a research and advocacy initiative that empowers democratic communities, and the Southern Rural Black Women’s Initiative (SRBWI), a 501(c)(3) human rights organization working to address barriers faced by women in the rural South.

 Their study shows the enormous costs, human and financial, of the deteriorating healthcare systems in rural America.
 Drawing on research from existing programs, authors of the study found telehealth interventions alone could save more than $42 million annually on healthcare costs in 10 rural counties across Alabama, Georgia and Mississippi.
 Moreover, the report indicates broadband-delivered telehealth care could significantly address common health conditions affecting rural people—from diabetes to cancer to heart disease.
 Ultimately, the study highlights the fact that healthcare equity for rural communities requires digital equity.